apmuthu/phpprojects/README.md

 * `iprec.php` - Store your public / private ip in a text file on the server and retrieve at will
 * `perm.php` - Set folders to 755 and files to 644 permissions recursively
 * `php_is_cli.php` - Checks if called from PHP CLI, obtains local server IP
+* `PortReDirect.html` - Redirects from Port 80 to any other port without port forwarding - plain HTML and JS only
 ````
 pubip=`wget -qO- http://www.apmuthu.com/ip.php`
 ````